13 Tricks for Taking Instagram-Worthy Food Photos on Your Smartphone

 For the most part, objects like salt and pepper shakers, or busy-looking placemats can be distracting, says Fisher.
 “The food is the star, so you want to be sure to make that the focus of your image,” she says.
 “People look at these images on their phone, which is pretty small compared to something like a magazine, so making sure your image reads when it’s small is really important.”

 Look like a natural

 An authentic-looking scene can be more compelling than a precisely planned picture (even if that’s exactly what it is).
 Simple is best, but a few well-planned props can make your image pop.
 Take a few bites of your food to see where the utensil goes, or put down linens the same way you do in real life, suggests Rodriguez.
 “It’s like there’s actually someone eating and trying the food, and people engage with the story,” she says.
-Learn more tricks for taking a great still-life photo.

 Let every ingredient shine

 “I subscribe to that whole Bobby Flay philosophy that if you tell someone what’s in a dish, they should be able to both see and taste each of those ingredients,” says Nick Neves (@dad_beets), readers’ choice winner of SAVEUR’s best food Instagram of 2016.
 He recommends letting every part of the recipe shine, without letting any single ingredient dominate.
 Showing off every sandwich topping, for instance, will add color balance.
 Use these steps to craft the perfect sandwich.

 Overhead shots, head-on shots, and shots from a ¾ angle usually work best for food photos, says Tam.
 “I try to figure out the best ‘side’ of the dish and go from there,” she says.
 For instance, an overhead shot of a pie can show off the lattice crust, while shooting a sandwich head-on will let its fillings shine.
 Play around with a few different angles, though, because you might be surprised by which turns out best, says Tam.